TRAVEL TIPS FOR LAKE BRAIES – DAY TRIP TO THE STUNNING ALPINE LAKE

-Italians might have heard of the lake for the first time on a TV show called “Un Passo Dal Cielo,“ with Terrence Hill (even though they gave the lake a different name in the show).
+Italians might have heard of the lake for the first time on a TV show called “Un Passo Dal Cielo“ with Terrence Hill (even though they gave the lake a different name in the show).

-And how can such a stunning lake, with its interesting water color and amazing mountain backdrop, not be a TV “star?“ So, if you are looking for a beautiful place to visit, whether you are on the hunt for great Instagram photos or just to enjoy the lake, this is it.
+And how can such a stunning lake, with its gorgeous watercolor and amazing mountain backdrop, not be a “TV star?“ So, if you are looking for a beautiful place to visit in the Alps, whether you are on the hunt for great Instagram photos or to enjoy the lake, Lago di Braies is it.
 Here you can combine Instagrammability and a nice hike.

+- In this area, German and Italian are spoken, and also another local language, which is Ladin.
 This is also why the lake has two official names: its Italian name, Lago di Braies, and its German name, Pragser Wildsee.

 Facts About Lago di Braies / Pragser Wildsee

 Here are facts – in case you wonder, if you can jump into Lag di Braies, you should know about the water temperature first.

 - 1,496 meters (4908 ft) above sea level

 - Width: 300 – 400 meters (984 – 1300 ft)